-The Prestige 128IMH supports multi-protocol routing for TCP/IP and Novell IPX, as well as transparent bridging for other protocols.
-With the built-in 4-port Ethernet 10Base-T hub, you get the added benefit of eliminating the clutter caused by an external hub.

-Your Prestige 128MH is easy to install and to configure since you do not need to set any switches.
+The Prestige 128+ supports multi-protocol routing for TCP/IP and Novell IPX, as well as transparent bridging for other protocols.
+Your Prestige 128+ is easy to install and to configure since you do not need to set any switches.

-The Prestige Web Configurator is a JAVA based utility designed that allows users to access the Prestige's management settings via a Worldwide Web browser.
-Moreover, all functions of the Prestige 128MH are software configurable via the SMT (System Management Terminal) Interface.
+The Prestige Web Configurator (PWC) is a JAVA based utility designed that allows users to manage the Prestige via a Worldwide Web browser.
+Moreover, all functions of the Prestige 128+ are software configurable via the SMT (System Management Terminal) Interface.
 The SMT is a menu-driven interface that you can access from either a VT100 compatible terminal or a terminal emulation program on a PC.